-Wanneroo's diversity is unique in a metropolitan area with 32 kilometres of pristine coastline, natural environments including national, regional and state parks and reserves, bushland, industrial areas, established residential land and green fields to cater for the next 50 years of population growth.
+Wanneroo's diversity is unique in a metropolitan area with 32 kilometres of pristine coastline, natural environments including national, regional and state parks and reserves, bushland, industrial areas, established residential areas and greenfield land to cater for the next 50 years of population growth.
 This diversity combined with the forecasted population growth presents incredible opportunities for private investors.